 Rev. Anita Spiller, B.A., M. Div.

 Rev. Anita was Ordained in May of 2015 and began her first Pastoral charge with Jordan Station United Church on August 1st.
-August 2020 will mark her 5 year anniversary with our Church and her on-going list of accomplishments is outstanding!
+August 2020 marked her 5 year anniversary with our Church and her on-going list of accomplishments is outstanding!

 Anita has a strong call towards Mission work and is always looking for ways to inspire people to 'be the Church' in the world and as well as within our Church walls.
 Her proudest accomplishment is in her leadership of the Mission Team that raised $20,000 to bring life saving water to a remote community in the Dominican Republic.
 Local Outreach is critical as well and as such Anita acts as the Chair of the Caribbean Workers Outreach Project (CWOP) which offers Worship, Pastoral Care and Benevolent Support to the migrant workers who come to Lincoln for 8 months each year.
 This local Ministry Program began at Jordan Station in 1992.